MahaaAlassaf/Azure-Audio-To-Text/README.md

    python app.py
    ```

-2. Open `http://localhost:5000` in your web browser.
+2. Open `http://localhost:5000` in your browser.
 3. Upload an audio file.
-4. Wait for the file to be processed.
+4. Wait for processing.
-5. View the converted text on the result page.
+5. View converted text on the result page.
-6. Download the text file if needed.
+6. Download text file if needed.

 ## Contributing

-Contributions are welcome!
-Fork the repository and submit a pull request with your improvements.
+Contributions welcome!
+Fork and submit a pull request.

 ## License

 This project is licensed under the MIT License.
-See the LICENSE file for details.
+See LICENSE for details.
 ```

-Let me know if you need any further adjustments or additions!
+This format focuses on clarity and conciseness while maintaining all necessary information.
+Let me know if there's anything else you'd like to adjust!